-- current research evaluates the possibility to use Offset QAM modulations in transmissions that include a non-linear HP RF amplifiers, e.g., mobile phones, by examining the trade-off between the slightly increased BER due to noise vs. the distortions inserted by the non-linear amplifier and the small out-of-band spectral components.
+- current research evaluates the possibility to use Offset QAM modulations in transmissions that include a non-linear HP RF amplifiers, e.g., mobile phones, by examining the trade-off between the slightly increased BER due to noise vs. the smaller sensitivity to the distortions inserted by the non-linear amplifier and the smaller out-of-band spectral components, compared to the regular QAM modulations.